-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Office visits, consultations, second surgical opinion, and psychotherapy First three illness related office visits per member: 100% of the allowed amount, subject to a \$40 physician visit copayment 50% of the allowed amount, subject to the calendar year deductible Thereafter: 100% of the allowed amount, subject to the calendar year deductible

-Telephone and online video consultations program 100% of the allowed amount, subject to a \$45 payment per consultation Not covered To enroll in the telephone and online video consultations program, go to Teladoc.com/Alabama or call 1-855-477-4549.
-Telephone and online video consultations are available through Teladoc to diagnose, treat and prescribe medication (when necessary) for certain medical issues.
-Telephone consultations are available 24 hours a day, 7 days a week.
-Online video consultations (where available) are offered 7 days a week, 7 a.m. to 9 p.m.
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Office visits, consultations, second surgical opinion, and psychotherapy First three illness related office visits per member: 100% of the allowed amount, subject to a \$40 physician visit copayment Thereafter: 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Telephone and online video consultations program To enroll in the telephone and online video consultations program, go to AlabamaBlue.com/Teleconsultation or call 1-855-477-4549.
+100% of the allowed amount, subject to a \$45 payment per consultation Not covered Telephone and online video consultations are available to diagnose, treat and prescribe medication (when necessary) for certain medical issues.
 Emergency room physician 100% of the allowed amount, subject to the calendar year deductible 100% of the allowed amount, subject to the calendar year deductible Surgery and anesthesia for a covered service 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Maternity care 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Inpatient visits and inpatient consultations 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Diagnostic lab, x-rays, pathology, dialysis, and IV therapy 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Chemotherapy and radiation therapy 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Psychological testing 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible Allergy testing and treatment 100% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible